Advance registration is required for all classes!

 Need some one-on-one assistance?
 Book a Librarian

-Learn some basic skills to use with all Microsoft Office products including how to open, save, and print a document.
+Learn basic skills to use with all Microsoft Office products including how to open, save, and print a document.
 Also provided will be other tools and Web sites to continue your use of Office.
-Take this class prior to taking Microsoft Word, Excel, or PowerPoint.
+Note: Recommend taking this class prior to Microsoft Word, Excel, or PowerPoint.

 Learn some advanced Excel features.
 The class will cover enabling, recording, and editing macros, using Visual Basic Editor, and creating Pivot Tables.
 Prerequisite: Intermediate understanding of Microsoft Excel.